emtr8/e-commerce-marketing-analytics/README.md

 The raw dataset is not stored in this repository due to file size limits.
 To reproduce this analysis, download the dataset from [Kaggle](https://www.kaggle.com/datasets/geethasagarbonthu/marketing-and-e-commerce-analytics-dataset) and place the CSV files in `data/raw/`.

+#### *AI Usage Note*
+*AI tools were used strategically during this project to support workflow efficiency, code troubleshooting, documentation structure, and refinement of analytical explanations.
+All analysis decisions, data interpretation, code execution, validation, and final business recommendations were reviewed and owned by me.*

 ## Key Analyses

 | Section | Analysis | Skills Demonstrated |